stelii/To-Do-List/README.md

 4. User can search any item.
 5. The user can use the voice control to quickly add a new item.
 6. The user can create categories of lists (and change their color).
 Every list has its own items (Every category represents a viewpager)
+7. The user can navigate in any moment to the home page by pressing the "home" item from navigation drawer